Indi-Technology/submission-laravel/README.md

 Email : admin@gmail.com
 Password : 12345

+# Adding Category
+After login, you can add a new category.
+Follow these steps:
+1. Press the "Create" button in the category list.
+2. Fill in the form with the category name.
+3. Click "Submit" to save your new article.

+# Editing and Deleting Category
+If you want to update an existing category, the following steps can be followed:
+1. Go to the category list page.
+2. Select the "Edit" option to edit its category.
+3. To delete an category, select the "Delete" option.

 # Adding Articles
 After login, you can add a new article.
 Follow these steps:
 1. Press the "Create" button in the article list.